 Please see following link for updated manuscripts by Dr. Travers:

 There are two major research interests of my laboratory.
-First is the the pharmacology the lipid mediator Platelet-activating Factor (PAF).
+First is the pharmacology of the lipid mediator Platelet-activating Factor (PAF).
 We have demonstrated that PAF and related oxidized glycerophosphocholines (Ox-GPCs) are produced in response to numerous pro-oxidative environmental stimuli from UV radiation to chemotherapy and cigarette smoke exposure.
 PAF-receptor agonists exert acute pro-inflammatory and delayed immunosuppressive effects.
 Our models range from cultured cells to mice to humans.
 These studies are supported by NIH R01 HL062996, and VA Merit 510BX000853.

 Below find several recent manuscripts in this area: